PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 is retained: all external runtime shapes are planned before the first metadata or graph mutation.
 The focused success and rejection corpus compares module owner and compatibility wrapper over complete ModelIR fingerprints.

+### Conv/Mul/Add affine-fold orchestration

+`passes/conv_mul_affine_fold_compat.py` now owns the complete indexed-first orchestration formerly embedded in the lowerer.
+It invokes the existing bounded `conv_mul_affine_fold.py` owner with one `ModelIRGraphIndex` and caller `LayoutState`, then runs the unchanged raw compatibility fallback for relaxed scalar/dynamic coefficients, missing bias, fused ReLU, Add-only, Mul/Add, and historically shared constants.
+The single prune and removal of pruned names from LayoutState remain at the orchestration exit.

+The moved 381-line function is AST-identical after normalizing only its name;
+two comments document legacy unused locals without changing that AST.
+The lowerer retains a signature-compatible wrapper at all three ordered production positions.
+Focused tests compare compatibility owner and wrapper across the complete ModelIR and LayoutState while retaining the indexed atomicity, determinism, signed-zero, and raw fallback contracts.

 ### Static shape-signature consistency